CuZzN187/Youth-Futures/README.md

 		○ Events description area?
 	• Add Youth Stories section?
 		○ Youth Stories section complete and ready for data to be input
-	• Coming soon page and Page Not found
+	• Coming soon page and Page Not found - SABREE
 		○ Link the Programs in the navigation bar to the Coming Soon page ○ Program the application so that if it cannot find the correct url, it will redirect to the Page Not Found page
 	• Sidebar functionality works